Email FacebookTwitterMenu burgerClose thin

-A transfer on death (TOD) deed lets a property owner name a beneficiary to receive real estate automatically upon their death, without going through probate.
-Also known as a beneficiary deed, it’s available in many states and does not alter ownership while the owner is living.
+A transfer on death (TOD) deed lets a property owner transfer real estate automatically upon their death.
+It goes directly to the beneficiary without going through probate.
+Also known as a beneficiary deed in many states, it does not alter ownership while the owner is living.
 The owner can sell the property, change beneficiaries, or cancel the deed at any point during their lifetime.
-When permitted by state law, this option can streamline how real estate is passed to heirs.
+When permitted by state law, this option can streamline real estate inheritance.

 What Is a Transfer on Death (TOD) Deed?

-TOD deeds are legal documents that can be filed in local land records offices, and do not require the notice of the beneficiary, though it’s probably a good idea to give them a heads up.
+TOD deeds are legal documents that can be filed in local land records offices.
+They do not require the notice of the beneficiary, though it’s probably a good idea to give them a heads up.
 Each state that offers TOD deeds has its own requirements as to what the deed entails.

 These deeds are revocable once filed.
 Beneficiaries have no ownership claim to your property while you’re still alive.
 You maintain full control of the property, including responsibility for any mortgage debt, taxes, liens and the like.
 Once you pass away, the property will transfer to your named beneficiary, along with any debts attached to it.